NoviceCoder2000/Fire-Emblem-Civilizations/README.md

 - Roy: As the leader of the Civilization.
 - A United Alliance of Lycia: Along with the cities and towns featured in game.
 - Fire Emblem 6 Units: Featuring Pegasus Knights, Paladins, Snipers, Wyvern Lords, Etc.
-- Roy as a unit!
+- Roy as a hero unit!
 - And more!

 (Disclaimer: I do not own Fire Emblem or its franchise.
 This mod is based over Nintendo and Intelligent System's game Fire Emblem, and this mod is absolutely NON-PROFIT and made just for fun.)